Extreme Rules (2017): Storylines

 On the May 1 episode of Raw, Dean Ambrose interrupted an argument between Seth Rollins and Finn Bálor over who should face Brock Lesnar for the Universal Championship.
 Ambrose criticized Lesnar for not appearing and wrestling often and claimed his Intercontinental Championship to be the top title of the Raw brand.
 The Miz then came out and said that he should be the one to face Ambrose for the title.
 A #1 contender's match for Ambrose's title was scheduled between Rollins, Bálor, and Miz, who won the match after Samoa Joe attacked Rollins and Bray Wyatt attacked Bálor with Sister Abigail.
 On the May 15 episode of Raw, Miz received his Intercontinental Championship match against Ambrose, which Miz won by disqualification after Ambrose low blowed Miz, who had attempted a low blow on Ambrose.
 Later, Ambrose was scheduled to defend his Intercontinental Championship against The Miz at Extreme Rules with the stipulation being that if Ambrose were disqualified, he would lose the title.
-The following week, The Miz interfered in Ambrose's match against Elias Samson, who was having his Raw in-ring debut.
-Instead of attacking Ambrose, Miz attacked Samson, making Ambrose lose by disqualification.
-Ambrose chased after Miz, but Samson attacked Ambrose with a rolling cutter.

 At Payback, The Hardy Boyz (Jeff Hardy and Matt Hardy) retained the Raw Tag Team Championship against Cesaro and Sheamus.
 After the match, Cesaro and Sheamus attacked The Hardys, turning heel.
 The next night on Raw, Cesaro and Sheamus explained their reasoning for attacking The Hardy Boyz by calling them a novelty act and criticized the fans for living in the past instead of appreciating the present and claimed that The Hardys stole their moment at WrestleMania 33.
 The Hardys then appeared and ran Cesaro and Sheamus out of the ring.
 The following week, Cesaro and Sheamus won a number one contender's tag team turmoil match against Enzo Amore and Big Cass, Heath Slater and Rhyno, Luke Gallows and Karl Anderson, and The Golden Truth (Goldust and R-Truth), for another title opportunity.
 After the final match of the tag team turmoil, Cesaro and Sheamus continued to attack The Golden Truth, but The Hardy Boyz came out for the save and Cesaro and Sheamus retreated.
 The following week, the tag team title match was scheduled for Extreme Rules and Jeff defeated Sheamus.
 On the May 22 episode of Raw, Matt faced Sheamus in a match where the winner chose the stipulation for their Extreme Rules tag team championship bout.
 Matt won and decided on a Steel Cage match.